Another historic Russell Westbrook effort couldn't keep the Thunder from beating themselves

 All the while, as ever, the Thunder relied on Westbrook, whose rebound just before the buzzer sounded on the first half gave him a triple-double (17 points, 10 rebounds, 10 assists) by the break — the NBA’s fastest playoff triple-double in the past 20 seasons, according to ESPN.

 The first few minutes of the third quarter was much the same as the first.
 The Thunder came out of halftime on a 12-2 run, and this time it was Westbrook’s strip of Ryan Anderson in the post that had him screaming to the crowd.
-The MVP candidate’s mantra went from “I can’t hear you” to “give me that s***,” and Oklahoma City was back in business.
-An Adams dunk in transition off a Taj Gibson — one of nine Houston turnovers in the third — gave the Thunder a 14-point lead:
+The MVP candidate’s mantra went from “I can’t hear you” to “give me that s—,” and Oklahoma City was back in business.
+An Adams dunk in transition off a Taj Gibson steal — one of nine Houston turnovers in the third — gave the Thunder a 14-point lead:

 ???? pic.twitter.com/N6xzrOXP4J